Assaults on Emergency Workers (Offences) Act 2018

 - This is an element of the offence which the prosecution must prove to the criminal standard;

-- The drafting of “Acting in exercise of functions as an emergency worker” is different to that found in section 89 Police Act 1996.
-This implies a different, lower test;
+- "Acting in the exercise of functions as an emergency worker" in the 2018 Act is different to “acting in the exercise of their duty” in section 89 Police Act 1996:

-- In some cases it might not be possible to prove this element, either because the evidence does not coherently explain what the emergency worker was doing to act in the exercise of their functions, or because they have acted in a plainly unlawful manner;
+- In some cases it might not be possible to prove this element, because the evidence does not establish what the emergency worker was doing to act in the exercise of their functions;

-- In others, however, pending any authority on this point, where there is evidence of an emergency worker acting in the exercise of their functions, the case may be prosecuted under section 1, even if a case would not be made out when applying the law on section 89;
+- Where there is evidence of an emergency worker acting in the exercise of their functions, the case may be prosecuted under section 1, even if there is insufficient evidence to prosecute under section 89.

 By way of example: